tomgxz/Kraken/REPORT.md

     - On the site page, the user will get a preview of the website, along with customisability options for the website: the ability to edit the site, reorganise the site structure (which pages go where), edit site settings (such as default colours), and export the site.

-    The site page does not render a preview of the current user's site or give customizability options for the website - except for the link to edit the site.
+    The site page does not render a preview of the current user's site or give customisability options for the website - except for the link to edit the site.
 The project does not meet this criteria.

     - When editing the site, the organisation will look like this
     >- A navigation bar on the left that contains the options: "website pages", where you can navigate to a different page, "add section", where you can add another template section to the current page, "website styles", where you can change global settings such as fonts and colours, and "add element", where you can drag and drop individual elements into the canvas to edit.